rxliuli/site/packages/v6/src/data/privacy/android.md

 ## Introduction

-Welcome to our Android Ping Tool application.
+Welcome to our Android Tool application.
 We are committed to protecting your privacy and ensuring the security of your personal information.
 This Privacy Policy explains how we collect, use, and protect your information when you use our Android application.

 ## Information We Collect

 - We do not collect any user data.
 - We do not track the use of the application.
-- We do not store any ping results or history.
+- We do not store any results or history.
-- We do not require any special permissions beyond basic network access for ping functionality.

 ## Information Sharing and Disclosure